Characterization of a radiation detector based on opaque water-based liquid scintillator: Results

 The standard deviations for the three distributions are $x$:~2.82~mm, $y$:~2.96~mm, and $z$:~2.22~mm.
 The superior performance in the $z$ direction is due to the increased fiber density and indicates the potential precision of a detector with a fiber pitch of 1~cm.
 While the distributions of the CoM errors have a Gaussian shape, the transformation from CoM to true positions using the mapping function shown in Fig.~\ref{fig:CoM_map} skews the distributions.
 The distribution of total position reconstruction error is found by shifting the individual dimensional distributions such that their mean value vanishes (to remove bias) and calculating the Euclidean distance for each event from the origin.
 The distribution of total errors for the dataset shown in Fig.~\ref{fig:CoMs} is shown in Fig.~\ref{fig:total_error}.
 The distribution has a mean value of 4.35~mm and a standard deviation of 2.15~mm.

 This experiment was repeated for four positions in the detector with two pulse intensities.
 The large pulses had an intensity of $20000\pm2000$~photons/pulse, which correlates to approximately 1.6~MeV of energy deposition in oWbLS.
 The small pulses had an intensity of $10000\pm1000$~photons/pulse, which is equivalent to 0.8~MeV of energy deposited in the detector.
 The four positions, along with their nominal offsets from the center of the detector, are listed in Table~\ref{table:reconstruction_positions}.
 The results of CoM analysis are shown in Fig.~\ref{fig:CoM_errors}.
 The position reconstruction error is independent of the laser injection position within the fiducial region, indicating a homogeneous performance.
+The reconstruction error of the $y$-direction was higher than the error of the $x$-direction for the measurement taken at $(0,-8,0)$~mm, indicating that there may be small inhomogeneities within individual cells in the fiducial region.
+This effect appears to be minor, as the overall reconstruction error at this position was similar to the others, but should be studied in more detail in future prototypes.